-What is ovule?
 The Plant Ovule is a part of the female reproductive organ.
-It is that part of the plant where female reproductive cells are made and kept, and these cells and, in due course, these cells develop into seeds after fertilisation.
-These seeds later ripen and turn into an adult plant.
+It is that part of the plant where female reproductive cells are made and kept, and these cells and, in due course, develop into seeds after fertilisation.
+These seeds later ripen and turn into adult plants.
 In plants, ovules are kept in ovaries at the very bottom of a vase type structure known as a carpel, and this has a neck called a style with an opening at the top, which is called a stigma.

-What is ovule in a flower?
 In a flower, the ovule starts to swell after fertilisation, and it starts to toughen up in the due process of becoming a seed.
 The ovary starts growing around it and becomes a fruit.
 However, this is not true for all plants.
 Plants like avocado have a single ovule, while kiwi has many ovules which can develop into fruits.
-In angiosperms, the ovaries are found inside the ovary, whereas, in gymnosperms, the ovules are found on female cones’ scales.
+In angiosperms, the ovaries are found inside the ovary, whereas in gymnosperms, the ovules are found on female cones.

 There are six types of ovules in a plant, and these types of ovules are based on their shapes.

-A scar that marks the area where the seed was eventually attached to the fruit by the funicle is called the hilum.
-In Anatropous, the ovules are completely inverted over the period of development so that the micropyle lies close to the hilum.
+Anatropous: A scar that marks the area where the seed was eventually attached to the fruit by the funicle is called the hilum.
+In Anatropous, the ovules are completely inverted throughout development so that the micropyle lies close to the hilum.

-Here, the ovules take the shape of a right angle in relation to the funicle.
+Hemi-Anatropous: Here, the ovules take the shape of a right angle about the funicle.
 Its shape eventually looks like the ovule is lying on its side.

-The shape of circinotropous is the most distinct of them all.
+Circinotropous: The shape of circinotropous is the most distinct of them all.
 The funicle in the case of the circinotropous ovule is so long that it creates a full circle around the ovule and its micropyle ultimately points upwards.
 It is deemed to be the most distinctly shaped out of the six types of ovules.

 Functions of the Ovule